hugomell/osfHYoungFFCWS/README.md

 The second strategy is less reproducible since the R installation and the system dependencies will need to be managed by the user.
-For instance, the installation of the `Stan` probabilistic programming language used by `{brms}` to fit bayesian regression models is not recorded by `{renv}` and will need to be performed in a separate step.
+For instance, the installation of the `Stan` probabilistic programming language used by `{brms}` to fit path models using bayesian estimation procedures is not recorded by `{renv}` and will need to be performed in a separate step.
 Nevertheless, it has the advantage that it does not require the installation and use of specialized software for launching and managing containers, which might not be familiar to certain R users.

 ### Using the container image